-Since then, I was on the hunt for Crispy Brussels sprouts recipes until my friend introduces me to this recipe, and the whole family loves it.
-Now, Brussels sprout is officially one of our favorite appetizers.
+Since then, I have been hunting for Crispy Brussels sprouts recipes until my friend introduced me to this recipe, and the whole family loves it.
+So now, Brussels sprout is officially one of our favorite appetizers.

 Here's the recipe: